phoenixspokespeople/phoenixspokespeople.github.io/_events/2018-03-24-public-meeting.md

 Everyone is welcome.
 We hope to see you there!

+If you are unable to join us then you can [watch live on YouTube](https://youtu.be/xZsTcW_7hyg).

 Can't wait that long?
 [Watch our January meeting here](https://youtu.be/Vr5pOfljZLA):
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vr5pOfljZLA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>